alexporrello/DesktopPublisherAssistant/README.md

 1. Visit the [Desktop Publisher Assistant release page on GitHub](https://github.com/alexporrello/DesktopPublisherAssistant/releases).
 2. Download the latest release, found at the top of the page.
 (If you have trouble finding it, search the page for "Desktop.Publisher.Assistant.jar.")
 3. Once the file has downloaded, move it out of your downloads folder to a convenient location on your computer.
 4. Assuming you installed the JRE correctly, double-clicking the .jar file should open the application.
-If you would like to create a desktop shortcut, right-click on the .jar file and select *Send To* >> *Desktop (Create Shortcut)*.
+(If you would like to create a desktop shortcut, right-click on the .jar file and select *Send To* >> *Desktop (Create Shortcut)*.)
 5. If you have any problems running the application, create an issue on the [Desktop Publisher Assistant's issue page on Github](https://github.com/alexporrello/DesktopPublisherAssistant/issues).

 ## Program Overview

-Desktop Publisher Assistant is a simple enough application, but many features have been included to speed up the PPM process.
-To use this program to the fullest, it is recommended that you read through the whole (short) guide.
+While desktop publisher appears to be a simple application, many features have been implemented to speed up Desktop Publishing procedures.
+To use this program to its fullest, it is recommended that you read through the entirety of this short guide.

 ### Button Functions

+There are four buttons in the application's main window: two to the top left (_Create Working Directory_ and _Copy Print Spec Doc_) and two at the bottom (_Copy Doc Pro Publishing Group Email_ and _Generate Doc Pro Publishing Group Email Body_).
+The following describes their functions.

 #### _Create Working Directory_

-As part of the PPM process, a desktop publisher will often be working with four files: (1) the print file, (2) the print specification document, (3) the online file, and (4) a doc pro checklist document.
+As part of the PPM process, a desktop publisher will often be working with four files: (1) the print (32) file, (2) the print specification document, (3) the online (37) file, and (4) a doc pro checklist document.
 The _Create Working Directory_ button greatly simplifies the process of managing these files.

 If the desktop publisher has entered the ticket's _Doc Title_, pressing the _Create Working Directory_ button will duplicate Perforce's file structure on the user's desktop.
 It creates a folder (which gets its name from the _Doc Title_ text area) that contains two folders: _Checklists_ and _PDFs_.

-The PDFs folder has been created to hold the online document, the print document, and the print specification document.
+The PDFs folder has is created to contain the online document, the print document, and the print specification document.
 A blank doc pro checklist is automatically copied into the _Checklists_ folder.

 #### _Copy Print Spec Doc_

 This button goes hand-in-hand with the _Create Working Directory_ button.

 To copy a blank print specification document into _Desktop_ >> _DOC-TITLE_ >> _PDFs_, the user must enter the 32 part number and press the _Copy Print Spec Doc_ button.
-Not only will a blank print spec document be copied into the _PDFs_ folder, but it will automatically be named correctly.
+Not only will a blank print spec document be copied into the _PDFs_ folder, but it will automatically be named correctly (assuming that the 32 part number was entered correctly).

 #### _Copy Doc Pro Publishing Group Email_